Cathedral Springs Great Blue Heron by Ron Chapel

 Material – Bronze – White -Ochre & grey patina & high polish

 Chapel was born in 1948 in Glenwood Springs, Colorado, and raised in Grand Junction.
-He attended Mesa College on an art scholarship, then continued his education in metal smithing (specializing in jewelry) at Colorado State University.
+He attended Mesa College on an art scholarship.
+He then continued his education in metal smithing (specializing in jewelry) at Colorado State University.

-At the age of 22, he moved to Denver where his jewelry-making flourished, and Chapel’s creations quickly grew into full-fledged sculptures.
-Through the support of a sponsor, he created a series of 40 cast bronze sculptures, which were exhibited in a one-man show at the Saks Gallery in Denver; the beginning of many successful shows in Chapel’s career.
-With the desire to learn more about his craft, he took a slight tangent in his path and became Vice President of Quest Foundry, Inc. This three-year immersion in the craft of sculpture, combined with over 35 representational commissions from the Franklin Mint, resulted in Chapel’s distinctive style today.
+At the age of 22, he moved to Denver where his jewelry-making flourished.
+Then Chapel’s creations quickly grew into full-fledged sculptures.
+Through the support of a sponsor, he created a series of 40 cast bronze sculptures.
+These were exhibited in a one-man show at the Saks Gallery in Denver; the beginning of many successful shows in Chapel’s career.
+Above all he had the desire to learn more about his craft, he took a slight tangent in his path and became Vice President of Quest Foundry, Inc. This three-year immersion in the craft of sculpture, combined with over 35 representational commissions from the Franklin Mint, resulted in Chapel’s distinctive style today.

 In December 1984, Chapel was invited to lecture on his sculpture and casting techniques at universities in three cities in the People’s Republic of China.
-At this time in history this was an unheard of opportunity, as it was not possible to obtain a visa for China in the United States.
+At this time in history this was an unheard of opportunity.
+Consequently it was not possible to obtain a visa for China in the United States.
 Chapel had to travel to Hong Kong to apply for a visa there.
-He has subsequently participated in several multi-city museum tours sponsored by the Leigh Yawkey Woodson Art Museum, one of which went to Beijing, China.
+He has subsequently participated in several multi-city museum tours sponsored by the Leigh Yawkey Woodson Art Museum.

 In May 1987, Chapel received a commission to do a life size sculpture for the Loveland Civic Center Plaza.
 Twist of Fate is a sixteen-foot high bronze, stainless steel, and concrete sculpture that summarizes the human life cycle.
 The sculpture was installed in August, 1988.